0xPolygonID/tutorials/mkdocs/docs/issuer-node/issuer-node-local-setup/run-issuer-node.md

 As we stated earlier in the tutorials, the Issuer Node is platform-agnostic and can be run with CLI or IDE, or even on a cloud-based platfrom.
 In this tutorial, we are going to show you the steps needed to start the Node on GoLand IDE.

-> Warning: Please note that for the M1 chips, running the Issuer Node with dockerization might give some errors.
-This is a "known issue".
-We have tested this for ubuntu and macOS however for Windows, testing has not yet been carried out.

 1. **Clone the Repositoy**: Clone the <a href="https://github.com/0xPolygonID/sh-id-platform" target="_blank">Issuer Node Repository</a>
 to your system.